Need to light up the dark? Check out these high-lumen smart light bulbs.

 - Not as bright as other options

-Wyze Bulb is a low cost tunable white Wi-Fi bulb, no RGB here.
-While not the brightest bulb, it gets the job done with flair.

-Best BR30 Style: LIFX BR30 Multi Colored
+Runner-up BR30 style: LIFX BR30 Multi Colored

-When it comes to finding a recessed style smart light that is not only the brightest LED smart bulbs around but also has vibrant and rich colors, look no further than LIFX BR30 bulbs (the A19 standard bulbs are just as bright and vibrant).
-Bulbs from LIFX can be interwoven with your smart home without the need to add additional hardware to control the light.
-Since the bulbs are Wi-Fi enabled, simply connect them to your network using the LIFX app, and you're ready to go.
+While LIFX BR30 bulbs aren't the brightest LED smart bulbs around, these do have the most vibrant colors.
+Bulbs from LIFX can be interwoven with your smart home without adding additional hardware to control the light.
+Since the bulbs are Wi-Fi enabled, connect them to your network using the LIFX app, and you're ready to go.

 The LIFX app is robust and full of preset scenes, effects, schedules, and more.
-For further controls, these bulbs are also compatible with popular smart assistants like Alexa and Google Assistant, as well as Apple HomeKit and Samsung SmartThings.
-These integrations allow for voice commands and creating more customized actions by linking to other services within your smart home set up.
+For further controls, these bulbs are also compatible with popular smart assistants like Alexa and Google Assistant and Apple HomeKit, and Samsung SmartThings.
+These integrations allow voice commands and create more customized actions by linking to other services within your smart home setup.

-The bulb itself is designed to floodlight across surfaces, which is why it works wonderfully in recessed lighting fixtures built into ceilings and the like.
+The bulb is designed for floodlighting across surfaces, which is why it works wonderfully in recessed lighting fixtures built into ceilings and the like.
 Pumping out white color temps from warm 2500K to super-cool 9000K with up to 1100LM — these bulbs are bright.
-Aside from excellent brightness and an excellent range of whites, LIFX is known for some of the best color saturation with their bulbs.
-They also produce brilliant reds, blues, and greens to combine into millions of combinations to give you just the right vibe.
+Aside from excellent brightness and a fantastic range of whites, LIFX is known for some of the best color saturation.
+They produce brilliant reds, blues, and greens that blend into millions of combinations, giving you just the right vibe.

 Pros: